 If you have now successfully trained a GAN that performs well on your test dataset (keep the last year/months of your transaction data as holdout data), you can save that the discriminator as a model for use on new transactions.
 Typically, you want further model validation - the what-if tool is a good way to evaluate black-box models in Jupyter notebooks on on Hopsworks - before you deploy your model from your model registry into production for either online applications or batch applications.

-Will GANs increase True Fraud Detections and reduce False Fraud Detections?
+Will GANs increase True Fraud Detection and reduce False Fraud Detection?

 There is also the issue of explainability (particularly in the EU), where it is unclear how regulators will handle the use of black-box techniques in making fraud classification decisions.
 The first step to take is to augment existing systems with extra input from a GAN-based system, and evaluate for a period of time before discussing how to proceed with the regulators.